 The card provides access to a set of services designed for tourists visiting Budapest.
 An official product of the city, it enables the holder to use reliable, selected tourism services free of charge or at a reduced price, including the free and unlimited use of the public transport system, free entry to museums and baths, and reduced-price catering and cultural services.

 The official currency is Hungarian Forint (Ft or HUF).

 Do not change foreign currency to HUF with strangers in the street.
 Use licensed money changers instead and make sure you get a receipt.
-For the daily mean exchange rates, visit the homepage of the Hungarian Central Bank.
+For the daily mean exchange rates, visit the homepage of the Hungarian National Bank.

 Emergency and inquiry phone numbers in Hungary:

 - Ambulance: 104

 - Inquiries: 199